ottozumkeller/timelapse_recorder/README.md

 2. Extract the .zip file

-3. Copy the `timelapse_recorder` folder to your plugin folder
+3. Rename the `timelapse_recorder-vx.x.x` folder to `timelapse_recorder` and move it into your plugin folder

 ## Usage